Bushra-Butt-17/OCR-NaiveBayes/README.md

 The **confusion matrix** is used to evaluate the performance of the OCR model.
 It shows the actual vs predicted class labels and is used to calculate metrics like precision, recall, and F1-score.

-Here is an example confusion matrix, where we visualize how well the model has classified classes 4 and 2:
+Here is an example image, where we visualize the classified classes 4 and 2:

 ![Confusion Matrix](image-of-classes.png)